wsingleton/jvm/README.md

 - Windows Server 2022

 ## Limitations
-- No support for Java v10 on Windows
+- No support for Java v10 on Windows (due to licence agreements)
 - No support for Java v7 or below
 - Does not work correctly with Git Bash for Windows